Apply for Graduation

-For information on the CAS Commencement ceremony, please visit the Commencement website.
+For information on the CAS Commencement Ceremony, please visit the Commencement website.

-When you submit your application, you initiate an audit of your Core, major, minor, and college requirements by your College of Arts and Sciences advisor.
+When you submit your application, you initiate an audit of your Core, major, minor, and college requirements by your College of Arts and Sciences academic advisor.
 Upon completion, your advisor will e-mail you a copy of the audit, which details your remaining requirements for graduation.

 3. Is there a graduation application fee?

 Yes.
 For undergraduate students, graduation fees will be billed to your student account after earning 90 credit hours.
 Please visit the Office of the Bursar for more information.

 4. What if my major or minor is not correctly identified in LOCUS?

 Please complete a CAS major/minor declaration form available from the Hub or at the College of Arts and Sciences Dean’s Offices.

 5. What if my expected term of graduation changes?

 Please contact your CAS academic advisor to re-apply for a different academic term.

 6. What if my legal name has changed?